alphaolomi/hyper-chat/README.md

 A simple chat app that uses MongoDB and Socket.io, responsive and bare minimal application based on Express.

-### 🚧Progress

-Chat IO is in development right now, Check it out at [https://chat-in-mongo.herokuapp.com/](https://chat-in-mongo.herokuapp.com/).

-### 🏁Status

-In development v.0.0.3

 ## 🚀Quick Start

 - Git fork/clone